apollo

 Medicinal Benefits

-Yervoi 5 mg/ml Infusion 10 ml contains Ipilimumab, which is used in treating different types of cancers.
+Yervoi 5 mg/ml Infusion contains Ipilimumab, which is used in treating different types of cancers.
 It works by inhibiting the action of a human cytotoxic T-lymphocyte antigen 4 molecule (CTLA-4) that causes the multiplication of cancerous cells.
 This helps stop the abnormal growth of cancer cells and thus reduce the further spread to other parts of the body.
-In this way, Yervoi 5 mg/ml Infusion 10 ml stops the body's production, spread and growth of cancerous cells.
+In this way, Yervoi 5 mg/ml Infusion stops the body's production, spread and growth of cancerous cells.

 Storage